MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 > Ensure the following before you configure L3.

 > - Ensure you're logged on as an administrator on the VMM server.
-> - You must configure a unique next-hop logical network, with unique VLAN ID, for each Tenant VM network for which L3 forwarding needs to be setup.
+> - You must configure a unique next-hop logical network, with unique VLAN ID, for each Tenant VM network for which L3 forwarding needs to be set up.
 There must be 1:1 mapping between a tenant network and corresponding physical network (with unique VLAN ID).

 **Use the following steps to  create the next-hop logical network in SCVMM:**